euphoria-io/heim-deps/godeps/src/github.com/coreos/etcd/Documentation/tuning.md

 The default settings in etcd should work well for installations on a local network where the average network latency is low.
 However, when using etcd across multiple data centers or over networks with high latency you may need to tweak the heartbeat interval and election timeout settings.

+The network isn't the only source of latency.
+Each request and response may be impacted by slow disks on both the leader and follower.
+Each of these timeouts represents the total time from request to successful response from the other machine.

 ### Time Parameters

 The underlying distributed consensus protocol relies on two separate time parameters to ensure that nodes can handoff leadership if one stalls or goes offline.
 The first parameter is called the *Heartbeat Interval*.
 This is the frequency with which the leader will notify followers that it is still the leader. etcd batches commands together for higher throughput so this heartbeat interval is also a delay for how long it takes for commands to be committed.
-By default, etcd uses a `50ms` heartbeat interval.
+By default, etcd uses a `100ms` heartbeat interval.

 The second parameter is the *Election Timeout*.
 This timeout is how long a follower node will go without hearing a heartbeat before attempting to become leader itself.
-By default, etcd uses a `200ms` election timeout.
+By default, etcd uses a `1000ms` election timeout.

 Adjusting these values is a trade off.
 Lowering the heartbeat interval will cause individual commands to be committed faster but it will lower the overall throughput of etcd.